omaarelsherif/Face-Detection-Using-Mediapipe/README.md

 <!-- PROJECT DESCRIPTION -->
 ## ➲ Project description
-Face detection implementation using mediapipe library on python, where we can implement this solution on an image, a video or web cam using in python
+Face detection implementation using mediapipe library on python, where we can implement this solution on an image, a video or web cam where medipipe detect face bounding box and then we can draw it using opencv.

 <!-- PREREQUISTIES -->
 ## ➲ Prerequisites